 Developer Diaries: The Case of the Miscoded Credentials

-Developer advocates discuss the pitfalls and opportunities of cloud development and the new app modernization tools they need to build multi-functional cloud apps
+Developer Advocates discuss pitfalls and opportunities of cloud development

 Cloud development practices and environments are evolving faster than ever.
 As developers, we are no strangers to adapting to the changing technology landscape.
 However, with a landscape that changes this often, it’s easy for us to get caught using the techniques we’ve used in the past to create the applications of the future.